RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 ```
 FMVSWKZLFMVSWKZLLM7CWPRLFMVT4KZLFMVSWKZLHYVSWKZLFMVSWKZLFM6DYPB4FVOT4PR6FMVS4PBLFMVSWKZLFMVSWKZLFMVSWKZOHY7C2LR4HQVSWKZOHY7CWKZLFMVSWKZLFMVSWLRLFMVSWKZLFMVSWKZLFMVS4PB4FMVSWKZLFMVSWLRNFUWS2LJOFUXC2LRLFMVSWKZLFMXD4KZLFMVSWKZLFMVSWKZLFMVSWKZLFMVSWKZLFMVSWLRLFMXDYLJNFUWS2LRLFY7C4PBNFUWS4KZLFMVSWKZLFYWS2LJNFUXCWLR6FY6C2LJOFMVSWKZOFMXCWLRNFUWS2LJNFUXD4KZLFMXC2LR4FMVSWLR6FUWS2LRLFMXCWLR4FMVSWKZLFYWS2LJNFUWS2LJOFMVSWKZLFMVS4PROFY6C2LJNFUXD4PRLFMXA====
 ```
-It defnitiley looks like base64 but it is not.
+It definitely looks like base64 but it is not.
 It's actually base32.
 To decode it we can use whatever online tool like [this one](https://www.dcode.fr/base-32-encoding).
 The decoded result is a combination of `+`, `.`, `[`, `]`, `-`. `>` and `<`.
 ```
 ++++++++++[>+>+++>+++++++>++++++++++<<<<-]>>>++.<+++++++++++++++.>>-.<<+++.>>+++++++++++.+++++++++++++.<<++++++++.-----.-.-.+++++++.>+++++++++++++++++++++++++.++.<-----.+.>.<---.+++++++.-----.+.>.<--.++++.+.+.-------.>+++.-.<+++.>---.++.+.<+++++.--------.+++++++.>..<----.>>++.���s